Matt-Ord/multiscat_ml/README.md

    This will build the container if needed and connect you to the development environment.

-### Setting up the Template

-To setup the template

-- Re-name the `my_project` folder to `your_project_name`
-- Update references in `pyproject.toml`, including the project name, description, and python.analysis.include
-- Update path of imports in `tests/import_test.py` and `examples/example.py`
-- Update details in `docs/source/conf.py`
-- Update details in `docs/source/index.rst`
-- Update the GitHub workflow step to `Build Sphinx documentation` in `.github/workflows/deploy.yml`, and the link to docs in `README.md`
-- Update python.analysis.include in `.devcontainer/devcontainer.json`

 ### Dependency Management

 This project uses **[`uv`](https://github.com/astral-sh/uv)** for dependency management.